 Disclaimer: It took me a full weekend to gather my thoughts for this entry as events unfolded, so this entry is a bit long.
 Also, please do not take offense to the alliances mentioned in this passage; my only intention is to use them as case studies.
 Any opinions/alignments expressed herein are solely mine and not of my alliance's.

-Period Basis made me feel somewhat moody, much like watching a James Bond movie with a poignant ending (Casino Royale, anyone?).
+Watching the collapse of the once-powerful Mercernary Coalition unfold in Period Basis made me feel somewhat moody, much like watching a James Bond movie with a poignant ending (Casino Royale, anyone?).
 Tortuga, respected as some of the most powerful alliances in the game, had fallen to internal strife long before Band of Brothers' ambush.
 BRUCE, yet another power bloc in the regions of Syndicate/Cloud Ring (my geography is a bit murky there), saw its alliance leader and executor corp FOOM leave for empire.

 Which made me wonder: How does an alliance avoid or prolong the seemingly inevitable "failure cascade"?